thomas051083/psd-psw/_pswlf-2020/0d-professionalpd.md

       <b>Financial Adequacy</b>
       <br>26 Oct 2020, 1.00pm – 2.00pm | Platform: Zoom
       <br>
-      <br>Do you have enough savings to see you through your retirement years?
-Financial planning is a long-term and systematic approach to help you achieve what you want, especially when you wish to retire comfortably.
+      <br>Financial planning is a long-term and systematic approach to help you achieve what you want, especially when you wish to retire comfortably.
       <br>Learning outcomes:
-      <br>∙ Have a clearer vision on how to start your financial planning
+      <br>• Have a clearer vision on how to start your financial planning
-      <br>∙ Take action to find out where you are now and how to meet your goals
+      <br>• Take action to find out where you are now and how to meet your goals
-      <br>∙ Plan for other sources of income to support your financial goals
+      <br>• Plan for other sources of income to support your financial goals
-      <br>∙ When you are prepared, you will be more confident of your future
+      <br>• When you are prepared, you will be more confident
 	    <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>